Factors Of 24 And 42

 • Q: What is the difference between a factor and a multiple?

 • A: A factor divides a number exactly, while a multiple is a number that is the product of a given number and another whole number.
-For example, 2 is a factor of 12 (12/2=6), while 24 is a multiple of 12 (12 x 2 = 24).
+Here's one way to look at it: 2 is a factor of 12 (12/2=6), while 24 is a multiple of 12 (12 x 2 = 24).

 • Q: How can I find all the factors of a larger number quickly?